 As a sequel, Star Trek Into Darkness is a superb film.
 It hits all the right notes and bounces off the first film with ease.
 The main problem, Director J.J.
 Abrams gives us a remake of a previous film instead of an original story that took classic tropes and inserted them into the plot.

 The film opens to what looks like an old Star Trek: The Original Series episode.
 Captain James Kirk (Chris Pine) and Dr. McCoy (Karl Urban) are running from an unknown alien species.
 First Officer Spock (Zachary Quinto), Communications Officer Uhura (Zoe Saldana), and Helsman Hikaru Sulu (John Cho) meanwhile are trying to stop a volcano from erupting, which could wipe out the planet.
 They do, and even manage to save Spock (who was caught in the volcano) from certain death.
 However, the aliens saw the Enterprise rising from the ocean, and begin to worship it as a new deity.

-Director J.J.
-Abrams did bring us an excellent film, but not a great film.
+J.J.
+Abrams did bring us an excellent and well made film, but not a great film.
 Star Trek Into Darkness is clear cut remake of Star Trek Wrath Of Khan, just with a few additional scenes and different context to make it appear unique.
 While I do not believe it is worth the hype that it received, this film does a good job of sending the Star Trek franchise into a new era.

 As a standalone film, it is not as impressive as the first Star Trek reboot film, but as a remake, it definitely improves upon the source material and carries the franchise forward.